The Department of Telecommunications and the Government of India have allowed telecom service providers to test 5G networks in India.

 Testing spectrum is offered in different bands, including mid-band (3.2 GHz to 3.67 GHz), millimeter wave band (24.25 GHz to 28.5 GHz) and sub-GHz band (700 GHz).
 Telecom companies are allowed to use existing spectrum (800 MHz, 900 MHz, 1800 MHz and 2500 MHz) to conduct their 5G trials.

-Sustainable Internet Speed But 5G Connects to Life?
+Sustainable internet speeds but 5G is affecting the ecosystem?
 Find out what changes this technology will bring

 5G network testing begins, mobile companies will launch 5G smartphones at a price of less than Rs 15,000

 5G testing begins in India, central government cracks down on Chinese companies

 Ban 5G network testing in India, petition in Supreme Court

 Testing for 5G Network in India, smartphone users will soon get the service